lucapalamenti/GeographyApp/README.md

 - polygon new hampshire is missing a point
 - sort by "creation date"
 - Display maps as "block" (default), "compact", "wide"
+- Ability to speak into microphone
+- whitespace after input shouldnt make it incorrect

 # Changelog